About The Culinary Trust

 Alexa Van de Walle, Secretary

-Lexi is food advocate, writer/health coach/chef/marketer, focusing on critical issues in food, nutrition, policy and sustainability.
+Lexi is a food advocate, writer/health coach/chef/marketer, focusing on critical issues in food, nutrition, policy and sustainability.
 Founder of Lighthearted Locavore, she has worked on dozens of projects including: UN Commission on Sustainable Development (Host Committee), the NYC Food Charter, Child Nutrition Reauthorization/Slow Food Eat-in, and Social Enterprise at Kellogg 2011 where she and her husband are underwriting a university-wide case competition on food access.
 Lexi writes about local and federal food policy and creates recipes using locally sourced produce.
 Her articles have appeared in Huffington Post and Mother Earth News and her blog LightheartedLocavore.com.

 She is co-author of FoodNYC: A Blue Print for a Sustainable Food System.
 Lexi’s prior career as a marketing and advertising executive spanned 25 years at Citigroup, Pfizer, American Express and Ogilvy and Mather.
 She has a MBA from the Kellogg Graduate School of Management and attended the Institute for Integrative Nutrition and Peter Kump’s Cooking School where she received nutrition counseling and chef certifications.